JacobPorter/Python-Utilities/README.txt

 A larger value means a lower likelihood of hash collisions and thus fewer false duplicates, but it will take longer to run.
 The default is 100,000 bytes = 100 kb.
  --pickle This paramter periodically (every 1000 files) writes the hash table for the files.
 Useful if the system crashes, then you have some information, but it does not affect the process.
 The default is to turn this off.
  --pickle_file="pickle path and file name"  Sets the path and file name of the pickle file.
-Defaults to "dups_pickle.dmp" and writes to --path
+Defaults to "dups_pickle.dmp" and defaults writing to the folder where the script is run from.
 --dup_file="dup path and file name"  Sets the location and file name of the duplicate file that is written at the end of the process
-Defaults to "dups.txt" and writes the file to the path in --path
+Defaults to "dups.txt" and defaults to writing the file to the folder where the script is run from.

 KNOWN PROBLEMS AND ISSUES: